Universal vs. Term Life Insurance: What's Better for Canadians?

 • Researching term companies to compare policy options

-• Figuring out what term length and coverage amount you need.
+• Figuring out what policy term length and coverage amount you need.
 Not sure how much coverage you might need?
 Use our life insurance calculator to find out your policy needs

 • After that, you’re responsible for making monthly premium payments